Skip to main content

 GSCM 201/211—Intro/Global Issues in Supply Chain Management (3.0 credits in summer term)

-MSB 430— Introduction to International Business (3.0 credits in summer term), self-paced chapter readings and quizzes
+MSB 430— Introduction to International Business (3.0 credits in summer term; self-paced chapter readings and quizzes)

-If you have already taken one of the above courses, you will take an online course: MSB 432 International Business and Culture, which satisfies an elective and requirement for the Global Business Certificate.
+If you have already taken one of the above courses, you will take the online course MSB 432—International Business and Culture, which satisfies an elective and requirement for the Global Business Certificate.
+If you have taken two of the above courses you will also be able to take a second alternate course, MSB 490R, which will be a reading/paper course on International Business.

 This program will fulfill course and international experience requirements for the Global Business Certificate and the Global Business and Literacy Minor offered by the Marriott School.